openstack/networking-sfc/doc/source/api.rst

 has one bidirectional port, the ingress port has the same value as the egress port.
 The "service-function-parameter" option allows the passing of SF specific parameter information to the data path.
 One parameter option is currently defined.
-More parameter options can be added in future extensions to accomodate new requirements.
+More parameter options can be added in future extensions to accommodate new requirements.
 The "correlation" parameter is used to specify the type of chain correlation mechanism supported by a specific SF.
 This is needed by the data plane switch to determine how to associate a packet with a chain.
 This will be set to "none" for now since there is no correlation mechanism supported by the SF.
 In the future, it can be extended to include "mpls", "nsh", etc..
-If this parameter is not specifed, it will default to "none".
+If this parameter is not specified, it will default to "none".

 The port-pair-create command returns the ID of a Port Pair.